gabrielgits/fegi/README.md

 - [dio](https://pub.dev/packages/dio): A powerful HTTP client which FormData, request cancellation, file uploading/downloading, etc.
 - [shared_preferences](https://pub.dev/packages/shared_preferences): Storing data quickly.
 - [path_provider](https://pub.dev/packages/path_provider): Finding commonly used locations on the filesystem.
+- [upgrader](https://pub.dev/packages/upgrader): Package for prompting users to upgrade when there is a newer version of the app in the store.

 ## Technical aspects